boardfish/dissertation/contents/1-literature-review.md

 implement with repeat effectiveness across different escape rooms.

 @rouse2017lessons applied the idea of using a computer in the classroom using a game loaded from a memory stick.
-This application seems understandable; Rouse's audience was likely to have some basic level of expertise in, and enthusiasm for, handling computers as part of the digital native generation.
-Though never directly stated, they can be assumed to be under 18.
-In practice, this application of technology brings to mind the image of a small group of people crowding around a screen, embodying a negative example in following this law of visibility.
+This application seems understandable; assuming a younger audience, students would be likely to have some basic level of expertise in, and enthusiasm for, handling computers.
+However, in practice, this application of technology brings to mind the image of a small group of people crowding around a screen, embodying a negative example in following this law of visibility.